brandur/sorg/content/nanoglyphs/015-ruby-typing.md

 You can probably tell by now that I think this is a mistake of fairly colossal proportion.
 Although theoretically the static analysis of typing will be the same, it's an unspeakably large compromise in ergonomics.
 Even the simple act of renaming a method now involves changes across multiple files.

 The announcement blog post also makes the mistake of comparing `*.rbs` files to TypeScript's `*.d.ts`.
-Although there's superficial similarity purely at the cosmetic level, it misses the raison d'être of `*.d.ts`.
+Although there's superficial similarity at the cosmetic level, it misses the raison d'être of `*.d.ts`.
 In TypeScript, these files are used to add types to untyped JavaScript files that you _don't_ control -- say one that's part of a package imported from NPM, or if you need files to be interoperable between JavaScript and TypeScript -- say if you're publishing a package to NPM.
 We do this [in stripe-node](https://github.com/stripe/stripe-node/tree/master/types) for example, so that both JavaScript and TypeScript users can use the package, but TypeScript users still get the benefit of type information.
-The critically important difference is that in TypeScript you still have the _option_ of putting type information inline with TypeScript code, and that's vastly preferred over a `*.d.ts` file when possible.
+The critically important difference is that in TypeScript you still have the _option_ of putting type information inline with TypeScript code, and that's preferred over `*.d.ts` when possible.

 ### Man *and* machine (#man-and-machine)